List of Sons of Anarchy and Mayans M.C. characters: Emily Thomas

 Emily Thomas (Sarah Bolger), is the childhood sweetheart of EZ, who is now married to Miguel Galindo, and the mother of their infant son.

 Bishop Losa

-Obispo 'Bishop' Losa (Michael Irby), is president of the Mayan's Santo Padre Charter.
+Obispo 'Bishop' Losa (Michael Irby), is president of the Mayans Santo Padre Charter.

 Adelita

 Adelita (Carla Baratta), who as a child, watched her family die at the hands of the Galindo cartel.

 Johnny Cruz

 Johnny 'El Coco' Cruz (Richard Cabral) is a full patch member of Mayans M.C.